psiddighi/psiddighi/README.md

 - 🎶 **Music & Tech** enthousiast.
 - 📨 You can reach me at **zakelijkps@gmail.com**

 Thanks for visiting my profile!
-Looking forward to collaborations and interesting projects. 😊
+Looking forward to interesting projects. 😊